There are tons of tools and frameworks, why a new one?

 Like Lean Startup, the concept of a “value stream” also comes from the lean manufacturing world.
 Lean practitioners use value stream mapping tools to help organizations define all the business activities undertaken that directly create value for the customer.

 In this vein, the Value Stream Discovery (VSD) loop helps you articulate what business activities you ASSUME you must undertake in order to create value, while facing extreme uncertainty.
 Because as we all understand by now, in any startup or innovation endeavor, most of what we think we know is pure conjecture.

 We’re operating within the unknown.

-We tend to think in terms of the things a business ought to do, rather than how the customers “want” to interact with a product or company.
-I put want in quotes, because this isn’t necessarily something a customer can predict, so must be measured in their actual behavior, not from survey responses or even interview results.
+We tend to think in terms of the activities a business might do, rather than how customers “want” to interact with a product or company.
+I put want in quotes, because this isn’t necessarily something a customer can predict, so must be tested and measured rather than determined from survey responses.

-There a gazillion activities a company might do (as described as expected tasks in hundreds of job descriptions), but what are the handful that actually capture the awareness of a person at the right moment in time, move them through a marketing funnel or sales pipeline, provide value such that they’ll want to repeat the experience, and delight them such they refer them to others?
+There area a gazillion activities a company might do, but what are the handful that actually capture the awareness of a person at the right moment in time, move them through a marketing funnel or sales pipeline, provide value such that they’ll want to repeat the experience, and delight them such they refer you to others?

 Where should a startup or innovation team focus attention?
 What is the next bottleneck that needs to be removed to push growth?

 The trick in today’s customer experience driven world, is rather than starting with the myriad business activities you might undertake, you focus on desired customer behaviors.